moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 ## EVM Field Mapping in Block JSON Object {: #evm-fields-mapping-in-block-json-object }

-For EVM Appchains, the information related to EVM execution of each EVM Appchain transaction can be identified by the `method` field under the current extrinsic object, where it is set to:
+For Tanssi EVM Appchains, the information related to EVM execution of each Tanssi EVM Appchain transaction can be identified by the `method` field under the current extrinsic object, where it is set to:

 ```text
 {extrinsic_number}.method.pallet = "ethereum"